MystenLabs/walrus-docs/docs/usage/setup.md

 curl https://storage.googleapis.com/mysten-walrus-binaries/walrus-latest-$SYSTEM -o walrus chmod +x walrus
 ```

+On Ubuntu, you should generally use the `ubuntu-x86_64` version.
+However, this is incompatible with
+old hardware and certain virtualized environments (throwing an "Illegal instruction (core dumped)"
+error); in these cases you can use the `ubuntu-x86_64-generic` version.

 To be able to run it simply as `walrus`, move the binary to any directory included in your `$PATH`
 environment variable.
 Standard locations are `/usr/local/bin/`, `$HOME/bin/`, or